comevback/PromiseHandWrite/README.md

         });
     };

-    // catch 方法
+    // catch method
     catch(onRejected) {
-        return this.then(null, onRejected); // 调用 then 方法处理拒绝的情况,必须加上return，如果不加，这个catch函数就会返回undefined，而不是then(null,onRejected)的结果MyPromise。
+        return this.then(null, onRejected); // Call the then method to handle the rejected situation, must add return, if not added, this catch function will return undefined, not the result of then(null,onRejected).
     }

-    // finally 方法（未完成）
+    // finally method (unfinished)
     // finally = (onFinally) => {
     //     return this.then(
     //         (value) => {
     //             onFinally();
-    //             return value; // 保证 finally 后可以继续链式调用
+    //             return value; // Ensure that you can continue to chain calls after finally
     //         },
     //         (reason) => {
     //             onFinally();
-    //             throw reason; // 保证错误可以继续传递
+    //             throw reason; // Ensure that errors can continue to be passed
     //         }
     //     );
     // };
 }

-// 测试用例
+// Test case
 const MyInstance = new MyPromise((resolve, reject) => {
     setTimeout(() => {
+        resolve('this

+ is

-        resolve('this is a test for MyPromise.'); // 异步解决 }, 1000);
+ a test for MyPromise.'); // Asynchronously resolve
+    }, 1000);
 });